 Why use home equity for this: You might be able to borrow money at a lower interest rate with a home equity loan than with a small-business loan.

 Takeaway: Before you use the equity in your home to finance your business, make sure there is demand for your product.
-If your business doesn’t generate enough revenue to pay back your loan, you may have to shoulder the loan repayment yourself.
+If your business doesn’t generate enough revenue to pay your loan back, you may have to shoulder the loan repayment yourself.

 Home equity loan vs. home equity line of credit (HELOC)